Billionaire tax hits critics as Biden pushes for budget deal

 Under the House's bill from the Ways and Means Committee, the top individual income tax rate would rise from 37% to 39.6%, on those earning more than $400,000, or $450,000 for couples.
 The corporate rate would increase from 21% to 26.5%.
 The bill also proposed a 3% surtax on wealthier Americans with adjusted income beyond $5 million a year.

-The panel's chairman, Rep. Richard Neal, D-N.J., said he told Wyden in a discussion Monday that the implementation of the senator's proposed billionaire's plan is "a bit more challenging."
+The panel's chairman, Rep. Richard Neal, D-Mass., said he told Wyden in a discussion Monday that the implementation of the senator's proposed billionaire's plan is "a bit more challenging."

 Neal suggested that the House's proposal was off the table despite Sinema's objections.
 In fact, he said, "our plan looks better every day."